hackclub/hackclub/workshops/sprite_creator/README.md

 invert = False
 ```

 There is an array for all the sprites, the index place, and two other empty arrays.
-Also, there is a boolean named invert that will be used to invert the colors.
+Also, there is a boolean named `invert` that will be used to invert the colors.
 This will make more sense later.

 ## Drawing a Pixel

 Let's create a function that goes to a specified location and draws a single pixel.
 We're definitely going to be calling this function a lot, unless you draw like two pixels.
 Art is art I guess. :P

+Right under the code you just wrote, add a function called `drawSquare()`, which passes in the x and y coordinates, the size of the pixel, and the color.
+Inside, move the turtle up and go to the passed-in location.
+Also, make the invert boolean from earlier global so we can modify and use it within the function.

 ```py
 def drawSquare(x, y, side, color):